 Wisden has appointed the following independent panel of judges to appraise the entries received as part of the Competition:

 The judges’ decisions are final, and no correspondence will be entered into concerning their decisions or the Competition’s organisation.
 Should the quality of entries fall below the standard required or fail to meet the requirements set out in these Terms and Conditions, Wisden reserves the right not to award prizes.

 Entrants must be the sole author and owner of the copyright for all images entered and will retain the copyright in their images.
-If Wisden wishes to reproduce an image beyond the uses set out in paragraph 12 above, Wisden shall make separate arrangements with the relevant photographer.
+If Wisden wishes to reproduce an image beyond the uses set out in paragraphs 12 and 13 above, Wisden shall make separate arrangements with the relevant photographer.

 Opportunities may arise for winning photographers to benefit from the commercial use of their images in connection with the Competition, but if any such opportunities do arise they should only be exploited only with the photographer’s permission.
 However, Wisden cannot accept any responsibility for any such exploitation without the photographer’s prior consent.

 All entries are entered in the Competition at the photographer’s risk.
 Wisden regrets that it cannot accept any responsibility for any damage, loss, injury or disappointment suffered by any entrant entering the Competition or as a result of accepting any of the prizes set out in paragraph 11 above.
 Nothing shall exclude Wisden’s liability for death or personal injury as a result of its negligence.